Graduate Campus Visit

 Choose this option if you would like to schedule a virtual appointment via Zoom.
 This option will allow us to visually share information.
 Prior to your appointment you will receive an email that will provide a link to your appointment.
 It is important that you have reliable internet service for this type of appointment.
 This is a great option if you would prefer a visual experience and it is easy to use.

 Choose this option if you would like to schedule an in-person appointment.
-Your appointment will take place in Suite 102, Building B at the Robert C. Pew Campus Located at 401 Fulton Street West, Grand Rapids, MI 49504.
+Your appointment will take place in Suite 102, Building B at the at the Richard M. DeVos Center located at 401 Fulton Street West, Grand Rapids, MI 49504.
 Driving directions to our campus can be found here GVSU Maps & Directions.
 Parking is available in the DeVos parking lot in the prospective student spaces, or any of the GVSU lots or spaces with the exception of the metered spaces.
 A parking permit is required and and will be emailed to you after you register for your appointment.
 If you do not receive your parking permit in the allotted time or if you have any questions please feel free to call us at 1-800-748-0246.

-- Party size will be limited to 3 visitors (you and 2 guests).
+Party size is limited to 4 visitors (you and 3 guests).

 These sessions will cover information about the university, specific questions about the application, and financial aid/financing your degree in a group format.
 For program specific advising or information about Graduate Assistantships, we recommend you contact your graduate program of interest.
 Visit The Graduate School for contact information for each graduate program.